 Despite the above drawbacks, the idea of planting trees in deserts and getting paid for it to mitigate climate change has gained attention in recent years.
 Gruenzweig et al. (2003) showed that the 'fertilization effect' of a $\rm CO_2$ -rich atmosphere made dryland trees more drought resistant, which gave hopes for planting deeper into deserts.
 Moreover, dryland trees in the northern hemisphere benefit from two sources of high $\rm CO_2$ concentration in the atmosphere, which leads to a higher 'fertilization effect'.
 The first source is the considerable $\rm CO_2$ uptake in spring and summer, when boreal and temperate areas have their photosynthetic activity.
 The yearly $\rm CO_2$ atmospheric concentration in the northern hemisphere thus fluctuates from high concentrations in winter to low in summer.
-Unlike trees in temperate areas, dryland plants photosynthetic activity makes a higher concentration of $\rm CO_2$ in the atmosphere available for dryland plants.
-The second source of high $\rm CO_2$ concentration is industrial activities, which have exponentially driven up $\rm CO_2$ release in the last century, bringing it to current concentration levels above 380ppmv.
+Unlike trees in temperate areas, dryland plants photosynthesise during the rainy season, throughout winter and spring.
+This out-of-phase photosynthetic activity makes a higher concentration of $\rm CO_2$ in the atmosphere available for dryland plants.
+The second source of high $\rm CO_2$ concentration is industrial activities, which have exponentially driven up $\rm CO_2$ release in the last century, bringing it to current concentration levels above 380ppmv.7

 Ornstein et al. (2009) have analysed the potential of tree planting in deserts, using C finance.
 According to them, raising the price of a gallon of gasoline by one dollar would cover the costs of planting trees all over the Sahara and the Australian Outback, including the hypothetical cost of desalinating seawater to irrigate the trees.
-Planting the Sahara and the Australian outback with trees would offset all global CO2 emissions.
+Planting the Sahara and the Australian outback with trees would offset all global CO, emissions.

 The two main stakeholders who might plant trees under a C finance scheme in developing dryland countries are government agencies and farmers.
 As stated, they are both unlikely to be rewarded for so doing.
-The agencies will find it difficult to demonstrate 'additionality', while the farmers' expected payment will be insufficient
+The agencies will find it difficult to demonstrate 'additionality', 8 while the farmers' expected payment will be insufficient